aws-samples/serverless-patterns/docdb-lambda/README.md

     * Enter the VPC ID where the resources needs to be created
     * Enter the First Private Subnet ID that belongs to the above VPC
     * Enter the Second Private Subnet ID that belongs to the above VPC
+    * Enter the Username for AWS Secrets manager to authenicate with Amazon DocumentDB
+    * Enter the Password for AWS Secrets manager to authenicate with Amazon DocumentDB
     * Allow SAM CLI to create IAM roles with the required permissions.

     Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.